rweigel/stats/notes.md

 **Visual proof for two events**

-Imagine overlapping targets $A$ and $B$ and darts are thrown towards target.
+Imagine overlapping targets $A$ and $B$, and darts are thrown towards the targets.

 Viusally, the number of ways $A$ or $B$ occured: $n(A \cup B) = n(A) + n(B) - n(A \text{ and } B)$